ipozdeev/it-skills-for-research/knowledge-transfer.md

 For example, [the transformer architecture](https://arxiv.org/abs/1706.03762) currently dominates other models in many natural language processing tasks.
 The original paper, however, is extremely dense and would take days to replicate from scratch.
 Fortunately, Alexander Rush from the Harvard NLP team implemented the paper line-by-line in a [jupyter notebook](https://nlp.seas.harvard.edu/2018/04/03/attention.html).

 ### installation
-To run jupyter notebooks you need a Python installation.
-The recommended way is to install Anaconda distribution which comes with pre-packaged jupyter along with a suite of tools for data science.
+To run `jupyter` notebooks you need a `Python` installation.
+The recommended way is to install Anaconda distribution which comes with pre-packaged `jupyter` along with a suite of tools for data science.

-To register additional kernels, e.g. R, you would need to install them from the language interpreter and make known to jupyter:
+To register additional kernels, e.g. `R`, you would need to install them from the language interpreter and make known to `jupyter`:
 ```
 install.packages("IRkernel")
 IRkernel::installspec()